Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### HTTP sessions ### {#DASH_Ingest_HTTP}

-    1. The Ingest Source MUST transfer [=Manifest objects=] and [=Media objects=] to the Receiving entity via individual HTTP 1.1  [[!RFC7235]] PUT or POST operations to the configured path.
+    1. The Ingest Source MUST transfer [=Manifest objects=] and [=Media objects=] to the Receiving entity via individual HTTP/1.1  [[!RFC7235]] PUT or POST operations to the configured path.
 This specification does not imply any functional differentiation between a PUT or a POST operation.
 Either may be used to transfer content to the [=Receiving entity=].
 Unless indicated otherwise, the use of the term POST can be interpreted as PUT or POST.
     2. The Ingest Source SHOULD remove [=Media objects=] from the Receiving entity which are no longer referenced in the corresponding [=Manifest objects=] via     an HTTP DELETE operation.
 How long the Ingest Source waits to remove unreferenced content MAY be configurable.
 Upon receipt of a DELETE request, the        Receiving entity should:

          2a. delete the referenced content and return a 200 OK HTTP Response code